DanBurkhardt/FSInteractiveMap/README.md

 Installing FSInteractiveMap
 ---

+Swift Package Manager:

+Add the URL of this repo to your project and target the "master" branch

+        e.g.: project> project> swift packages> "+"
+        then add https:// .. ${THIS_REPO}.git
+        select "master" branch instead of any particular release.

+Cocoapods:

 Add the contents of the FSInteractiveMap project to your directory or simply add the following line to your Podfile:

     pod "FSInteractiveMap"